 In the early days of recovery, it might feel like having incentives is the key to staying sober and avoiding relapse.
-However, according to a 2017 study, relying on incentives or rewards only produce short-term success and, over an extended period of time, can actually increase the likelihood of relapse.
+However, according to a 2017 study, relying on incentives or rewards only produces short-term success and can actually increase the likelihood of relapse over an extended period of time.

 With that in mind, you can go beyond material rewards and focus on these 5 powerful reinforcements to keep you going all the way.

-Instead of keeping material rewards in sight, meditate and focus on the spiritual gains your recovery is helping you achieve.
-Rewards like peace, serenity, and gratitude – among others – are lasting rewards that will bring positive impacts to the rest of your life.
+Instead of focusing on material rewards, meditate, and focus on the spiritual gains your recovery is helping you achieve.
+Rewards like inner peace, serenity, and gratitude – among others – are lasting rewards that will bring positive impacts to the rest of your life.
 To better focus on spiritual rewards, try 10 minutes of meditation each morning.

-By engaging in activities like jogging, walking or kayaking, your body will release natural endorphins, hormones that produce a natural euphoric rush.
+By engaging in jogging, walking, or kayaking, your body will release natural endorphins, hormones that produce a natural euphoric rush.
 Plus, the natural release of endorphins through physical activity is totally natural and healthy for you.
 To reap these benefits, try rewarding yourself with an outdoor activity every Sunday.

 Incentives may work on occasion, but try not to make them the only foundation for your recovery.
 By focusing on non-material rewards, you're setting yourself up for sustained success and true fulfillment in your new, sober life.
 True recovery is a reward in itself.